 Alternatively, you might want to include the answer to the unsolved problem when you write a ‘thank you’ email to the interviewer later on.

 Don’t worry too much if you make a mistake during the interview either.
-We all make mistakes, so try not to let it throw you.
+We all make mistakes, so try not to let them throw you.

-If you realise you’ve made a mistake, mention it at the end of the interview and tell the interviewer how you would have answered the question better.
+If you realize you’ve made a mistake, mention it at the end of the interview and tell the interviewer how you would have answered the question better.